lineality/bead_set_juzu/README.md

 So, to summarize, and this should be relevant to Americans who feel obliged to 'purge' their 'minds' of the 'filthy trash' of 'sexuality' etc., Dogen (and Saigyo, and Sen-no-Rikyu, etc.) are trying to explain a civilized approach to responsible living that comprehends an integrated strange world.
 While the translations of Zen literature may in excerpts look identical to common western fundamentalist absolutistic anti-nature, anti-women, anti-world, word-salad, the meaning is more nuanced and the interpretation across time and culture is not simple.
 A phrase like "Purity the mind of sexual desire" would be more clearly translated as "Hey, sporty thug-man!
 Stop harassing and purging women!"
 Which is sadly the opposite of the default cross-cultural cross-time mis-translation that Americans hear: "I must purge the women.
 I must make a male-clean sport world.
 I am a robot."
 No, that is clearly not a coherent interpretation of any of these Zen-Mindful practices or literatures.
 "Cleanse the mind of desire" is referring to a ~feminist, integrated, society and government system backed by sanity and respect for women, and not impulse-pleasing extremist ideologies (like purging all nature, purging all women, or destroying the whole world).

 (And as another peripheral note, Tantrayana Buddhism exists in Tibet and Japan (including Kukai's esoteric-arcane Shingon sect (not minimalist Zen)), and westerners are often unsettled by tibetan embrace of sensuality within practice and world-concepts, expecting a Calvinist or Catholic anti-women purge-nature pogrom that they find familiar (and male-sport stimulating).
-And Ryokan (later period Zen) was also dismissive of pedantic purity, instead focusing on practical health and helping real people.)
+And Ryokan (later-period Zen) was also dismissive of pedantic purity, instead focusing on practical health and helping real people.)

 The point being, if as you are doing zazen and sensual thoughts cross your mind-space, the expert advice on how that fits into Zazen Mindfulness may not be what you expect.
 There are many layers to the strangeness of simply being aware of a passing moment.